 During the teen years, the brain is still developing, and that increases the risk of developing problems with drugs and alcohol.
 In fact, most adults with a substance use disorder report that they started using drugs as teenagers.
 It’s important to deal with a teen’s drug or alcohol problem early because it can affect the brain, making it more difficult to stop or control substance use through willpower alone.

 Many students experiment with drugs and alcohol, and it can be difficult to tell when substance use becomes a problem — especially in ourselves.
 It’s time to do something about it when teenage alcohol and drug use interferes with daily life or causes health issues, including:

 Common signs of a substance use disorder can include loss of sleep or appetite, mood changes, dilated pupils, strange and unpredictable behavior, or losing interest in normal activities.
 If you notice signs of a drug problem or signs of an alcohol problem in yourself, a friend, or a loved one, it may be time to reach out for support.

-While it may be hard to talk about substance use, opening up to a parent, guardian, or another caring adult can help a teen connect with the right support and treatment.
-If you aren’t comfortable talking about these issues with your parent or guardian, your school’s guidance counselor can put you in touch with support groups and resources that have worked for other young people.
+While it may be hard to talk about substance use, opening up to a parent, guardian, or other caring adult can help a teen connect with the right support and treatment.
+Teens who aren’t comfortable talking about these issues with a parent or guardian, can ask a school guidance counselor to put them in touch with support groups and resources that have worked for other young people.
 In some cases, teen rehab programs are the best way to treat a drug or alcohol problem.